 Our Franchise Services

-Whether you’re a successful entrepreneur with a slew of businesses doing well under one brand, an existing franchisor with a solid business model, or a street-smart go-getter looking to break into a successful franchise network, Legal Lazarus’ franchise advisors will guide you in navigating the legal blueprint to franchising laws, agreements, and disclosures.
+Whether you’re a successful entrepreneur with a slew of businesses doing well under one brand, an existing franchisor with a solid business model, or a street-smart go-getter looking to break into a successful franchise network, Lazarus Legal’s franchise lawyers will assist you in navigating the legal blueprint around franchising laws, agreements, and disclosure statements.

-At Lazarus Legal, we advise our clients, both franchisors and franchisees, in all aspects of the franchise lifecycle from entry to franchised businesses, to assignments and transfers, and even regulatory compliance.
-No matter the scale or scope of a franchise business model, franchise lawyers understand that our clients and their businesses are unique in their own right, and we go out of our way to give unique tailored advice to ensure that they all rise above the fray.
+At Lazarus Legal, we advise our clients, both franchisors and franchisees, on all aspects of the franchise lifecycle, from entry level through to establishing multiple franchised businesses, resolving franchise disputes, considering exit options, and dealing with complex regulatory compliance issues to name just a few.
+No matter the scale or scope of a franchise business model, our franchise lawyers understand that your business is unique, and we go above and beyond to provide you with that tailored advice to ensure you rise above.

 Our franchise lawyers can help you on a wide range of franchise-related matters including: